Antitrust threats, unionization, workplace unrest all await Amazon’s next CEO

 “Amazon is prepared for this,” said Craig Berman, a former senior communications official who left in 2018 after 14 years at the company.
 “They take succession planning very seriously.”

-The most public and perhaps most daunting battle Amazon will face in the coming months is in D.C.
+The most public and perhaps most daunting battle Amazon will face in coming months is in D.C.
 Antitrust scrutiny of Amazon is expected to only escalate with Democrats, long critical of the company, in control of the White House and commanding a majority in Congress.

 “Amazon has bulldozed its competition, used private data for profit, and rigged the game against the sellers on its platform — they’ve also shown too little regard for the safety and the financial wellbeing of their warehouse and delivery workers,” she said in a statement.
 “They need to be broken up and better regulated and I’ll keep pushing for that, no matter who their CEO is.”